slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - find a relationship where you, naturally being you, makes the other person happy and viceversa. -- Naval Ravikant* -->

-> *'Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
-Understanding this is the beginning of wisdom.' -- Kevin kelly*
+> *"Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
+Understanding this is the beginning of wisdom."
+-- Kevin kelly*

 Focus on what you can give.
 You'll receive in proportion to what you give.

 However, after taking first steps, [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
 Partner with people who wants you to be all you can be.

-> *'Never allow someone to be your priority while allowing yourself to be their option.' -- Mark Twain*
+> *"Never allow someone to be your priority while allowing yourself to be their option."
+-- Mark Twain*

-> *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*
+> *"Never waste your time trying to explain who you are to people who are committed to misunderstanding you."
+-- Dream Hampton*

 Hints: